andrewmcloud/consimilo/README.md

 #### Querying a forest with strings and files (helper functions)

 consimilo provides helper functions for querying the forest with strings and files.
-The helper functions `query-string` and `query-file` have an optional parameter `:stopwords?` which is defaulted `true`, removing stopwords.
+The helper functions `query-string` and `query-file` have an optional parameter `:remove-stopwords?` which is defaulted `true`, removing stopwords.
 Queries against strings and files should be made using the same tokenization scheme used to input items in the forest (stopwords present or removed).